 HUD-financed properties (such as Sections 8 and 811 and public housing) verify some income information through the Enterprise Income Verification (EIV) system.
 The owner/agent has serious legal obligations regarding with whom EIV information can be shared.
-EIV reports are not allowed to be used for LIHTC or HOME purposes.
+EIV reports are not allowed to be used for LIHTC or

+HOME purposes.
 Nor should they be viewed by DCA/GHFA personnel when conducting LIHTC or HOME reviews.
 If a property has both a HUD program and LIHTC or HOME, EIV reports should not be in the LIHTC/HOME portion of a tenant file or should be stored in such a way as they are removable from the file.
 Under no circumstances should EIV reports be submitted electronically to DCA/GHFA as part of LIHTC or HOME files.

-PHA Verification of Household Income
+PHA Verification of LIHTC Household Income

 A Housing Choice Voucher (HCV) is a form of tenant-based Section 8 rental assistance provided by a local Public Housing Authority (PHA) to individual households.
-It is the gross income that is used, before any adjustments that the PHA may make to calculate rent.
 If documentation is received by an owner/agent from the PHA stating the household's income and composition, the documentation is considered third-party verification.
 The HUD 50058 certification form may be used as verification of income for LIHTC income certification.
 If it is not possible to obtain the 50058 from the PHA, a signed statement from the PHA indicating all household members and the household's gross annual income may also be used to verify income.